She has been an ELE professor since 1994 and a collaborator with the NYU-Madrid summer program since 2005.

 Since 1999, she has been teaching various undergraduate and graduate Anthropology courses and is currently conducting research at the Centro de Estudios in migration and racism.

 Her areas of interest include the acquisition of first and second language written skills and the use of techcnology in SLA.

 Her interests include language pedagogy and materials development.

-After graduating in Performance Arts in Universidad de Buenos Aires, María taught film semiotics at Universidad del Cine and took part in several research projects in Argentine theatre.
-She is now teaching a course section -“Nation and its Discontents”- on Latin American scenes of nation building, focusing particularly in Argentina´s history, literature and politics.
+After graduating in Performance Arts in Universidad de Buenos Aires, she taught film semiotics at Universidad del Cine and took part in several research projects in Argentine theatre.
+She is now teaching the graduate module “Nation and its Discontents” on Latin American scenes of nation building, focusing particularly in Argentina´s history, literature and politics.

 Currently she is completing a new book on the construction of visual space in the Nineteenth century.

 He publishes, consults and speaks on topics related to access to justice and human rights in developing countries, particularly in the Sub-Saharan African region.

 She is a Certified Interviewer of the American Council of Teachers of Foreign Languages, and a professor of Spanish as a second language in several American University Programs.

 He has also published his research in journals such as American Ethnologist, Anthropology Today, Critique of Anthropology, Journal of Spanish Cultural Studies, FQS, and Ethnography.

 His areas of interest include Contemporary Latin American Literature, particularly from the Spanish Caribbean region, and Literary Theory.